jcaip/jcaip.github.io/_posts/2019-04-04-Building-R.md

 Note if we denote $1 = S(0)$ we can also get $\forall m \in \mathbb{N}: S(m) = m+1$.

-These operations uphold the properties that we expect of them - they are distributive, commutative, associative, etc.
+These operations uphold the properties that we expect of them - they are distributive, commutative, associative, etc. A full proof of these can be seen in the notes.

-Note that addition is injective, so there is at most 1 solution to the equation.
+One property to take note of is that addition is injective (one-to-one), so there is at most 1 solution to the equation $ y = a + b$ given $y, b$.

 #### Defining a well-ordering
 We can also define the $\leq$ relation as follows:

 $$\forall m, n \in \mathbb{N}: m \leq n \iff \exists r \in \mathbb{N} : n = m + r$$

-This relation is reflexive, transitive and antisymmetric and is a well-ordering of $\mathbb{N}$.

 This gives us the basics for a subtraction operation, by denoting $r$ the difference of $n-m$